 - 53% of Germans work in a traditional office environment (more than anywhere else)

 4. Fact: Development is increasingly moving towards open office structures worldwide.

 - Communication and community feeling among colleagues are encouraged

-- BUT: At the same time, these structures provide distraction, noise levels, less productivity, etc.
+- BUT: At the same time, these structures provide distraction, noise, lower productivity, etc.

 5. Fact: Half of German employees believe that you can be productive in the home office.
-Nevertheless, the majority of respondents (both in Germany and in a global comparison) assume that the traditional office will continue to exist in the future.
+Nevertheless, the majority of respondents (both in Germany and globally) assume that the classic office will continue to exist in the future.

 - 77% of German employees believe that the classic office will last at least for the duration of their working life

 - 30% of respondents in emerging economies believe that this form will never completely disappear